 Encouraging better farming and fishing practices amongst community groups; such as installing communal fish pools.

 Testing whether community health workers can diagnose and treat malnourished children close to home.

 Does a simplified, combined treatment for moderate and severe acute malnutrition work better than two separate treatment protocols?

-Helping train up mothers and caregivers to diagnose children with malnutrition so they can get the help they need.
+Training mothers to diagnose children with acute malnutrition so they can get the help they need.

 Ensuring best agriculture and environmental preservation practices are shared within the community.